kudago/lifecycle-events/README.md

 ## TODO

 * Optimize enabled selectors.
-For example, avoid extra enable if you have '*' enabled.
+For example, avoid extra enabling if you have '*' enabled.
 And so on.

 ## License